 In twelve healthcare acquisitions, not once did the identity team get involved before close.
 Never.
 Zero visibility.

+It never makes the LOI checklist with teeth.
 This lack of foresight represents the definitive intersection where strategic intent meets the brutal operational reality of technical debt stacking.
-Prepare early.

 Winning requires the Intentional Design of the identity substrate long before the first letter of intent is signed by the board.
 Vision is life.
 Scale is the prize.

-In the early deals, we started after.
-In the later ones, we started slightly earlier.
+In the early deals, the process typically started after close.
+In the later ones, the involvement window shifted slightly earlier.

 But integration was always a post-close workstream.
 That is not the problem.